et0and/natto/README.md

 Currently it contains over a million records stored in a single SQLite database, with more being added over time.

+### Galleries
+Gallery data includes information about art galleries and exhibition spaces:

+- Gallery names and descriptions
+- Physical addresses and contact information
+- Geographic coordinates (latitude/longitude)
+- Associated artists
+- Opening year and operational status
+- Website and email contact details

+### Planned Collections
+Additional datasets are planned for:

+- **Books**: Personal book collection with titles, authors, genres, and descriptions
+- **Cars**: Tomica die-cast car collection with models, brands, years, and colours

 ### Attribution and thanks

 This project contains information from the J. Paul Getty Trust, Getty Research Institute, the Union List of Artist Names, which is made available under the ODC Attribution License.
 The Getty Vocabulary data is compiled from various contributors using published sources; the contributor and sources are available as part of each record.

 For more information about the Getty Vocabularies and their licensing, visit the [Getty Research Institute Download Center](https://www.getty.edu/research/tools/vocabularies/obtain.html).

-Besides the data, the source code of this project is [GPL licensed](/LICENSE).
+Besides the data, the source code of this project is [GPLv3 licensed](/LICENSE).

 ## API endpoints